dheckel77/Read-from-Pancakeswap/README.md

 This lays the foundation to read any token pairs from Pancakeswap.

-In this instance it is using BSNB
+In this instance it is using BUSD to WBNB.